bazthedev/plsgib/README.md

 - Updating the booth text to display the goal progress

 # TBA:
+- Replying to chat messages and conversing with people (maybe)
 - More realistic celebrations (e.g. jumps, spinning, multiple chat msgs etc)
 - Not sure what else you guys want so be sure to let me know